 THE TAKEAWAY // We’ve all been there, right?
 Some guy strings us along, plays with our emotions, and then says, “Nevermind,” just as we find ourselves falling.
-Unfortunately, we see this all the time in modern-day dating (and it sucks)—and yet, this felt different.
+Unfortunately, we see this all the time in modern dating, and it sucks.
+Yet, this felt different.
 Heavier.
 As much as I hate to admit it, this “dream guy” made me doubt everything I thought I knew about romantic relationships, from how a man should go about pursuing a woman to how a woman should conduct herself in the act of being pursued.
 But even more than that, he made me wonder if someone like me—a hopeless romantic with the tendency to wear her heart on her sleeve—even deserved to be pursued at all.

 For a long while afterwards, I truly believed that I was at fault for this failed almost-relationship.
 I was to blame for being too open, too eager, too expressive in affairs of the heart.
 So I stopped dating altogether, assuring my skeptical friends that I had some work to do in the name of emotional chastity.
 (Barf.)

 It wasn’t until months later, when I started dating my husband, that I was able to fully accept the fact that I never did anything wrong.
 Jared’s loss of interest in me boiled down to the fact that I actually gave a damn about him, and was confident enough to make my feelings clear.
 The moment I began reciprocating his advances was the moment he abruptly backed off—an all-too-common reality that I believe says more about the rejector than the rejected.
 Fortunately, I now understand what it means to be pursued by a man who knows what he wants, refuses to play games, and isn’t afraid to jump in with both feet.
 While everyone else, it seems, is constantly looking for the next best thing, I can’t tell you how refreshing that level of commitment is.
 And honestly, it’s completely worth the wait.